A thermoelectric future: Meet the next generation of self-powered sensors

 The company's newest inventions promise a future where networked sensors could exist in smart city grids, running on thermal energy alone.
 The little beacon canister is the prototype model for the PowerStation, a battery of sorts that can keep a low-power sensor running off the temperature differences in everyday weather conditions.

 I first met Matrix Industries' founders Akram Boukai and Douglas Tham a couple of years ago, when Matrix made its first unlikely product: a smartwatch powered by body heat.
 That device always seemed somewhat impossible at first pitch, and yet I wore one for weeks and it worked just fine.
-That watch used small temperature differences between skin temperature and ambient air to generate a bit of current which was enough to power the watch's low-power processor and display.
+That watch used small temperature differences between skin temperature and ambient air to generate current -- just enough to run the watch's low-power processor and display.

 How much energy?
 Enough to power Bluetooth beacons, environmental sensors for weather or seismic vibration, or even smoke detectors or motion-controlled cameras, according to Matrix.
 The key is that the energy storage could be used in spurts as needed, releasing enough to briefly power higher-energy features.